 The company’s charges for reports were subject to sales tax when the reports were delivered to a Georgia client in a tangible format.

 However, charges for access to records stored in an online database were not subject to tax.
 With this service, no transfer of tangible personal property took place.

 Itemized Charges for Reports and Custom Services

-Further, when the taxpayer itemized charges for custom services and tangible custom reports, the taxpayer collects tax only on the charges made for:
+Further, a taxpayer may itemize charges for custom services and tangible custom reports.
+If the taxpayer itemizes, it collects tax only on the charges made for:

 - the tangible report; and